Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints: Introduction

 Following \cite{Heiss2024}, we discuss in Section~\ref{sec:simplify} a general framework for any transformation $\varphi(G)$ that ``simplifies'' a DAG $G$, formalized through three axioms (P1) -- (P3).
 Given a suitable notion of restriction of DAGs, we show that the $\ominus$-operator can be used to derive simplifications $\varphi(G)$ that satisfy axioms (P1) -- (P3).
 We exemplify different types of simplification steps on a biological network with reticulation events that is based on a study of the \emph{Viola} genus from Marcussen et al.~\cite{MHB+14}.

-While we have provided polynomial-time algorithms to verify whether a given DAG $G$ is $\lca$-\rel or $\LCA$-\rel and to transform $G$ into an $\lca$-\rel or $\LCA$-\rel DAG if it is not, an open question remains: can it be decided in polynomial-time if a vertex $v$ is a $k$-$\lca$ or $k$-$\LCA$ vertex for a given $k$?
-In Section~\ref{sec:complexity-hard}, we show that this problem is NP-complete in general.
+While we have provided polynomial-time algorithms to verify whether a given DAG $G$ is $\lca$-\rel or $\LCA$-\rel and to transform $G$ into an $\lca$-\rel or $\LCA$-\rel DAG if it is not, an open question remained so-far: can it be decided in polynomial-time if a vertex $v$ is a $k$-$\lca$ or $k$-$\LCA$ vertex for a given $k$?
+Although the answer is affirmative for $k=1$ or $k=2$ (cf.\ e.g.\ \cite[Thm.~4.19]{nowak2009algorithmic} or Observation~\ref{obs:12-rel}), we show in Section~\ref{sec:complexity-hard} that this problem is NP-complete in general.
 However, it becomes polynomial-time solvable for DAGs with the (N3O) property, i.e., DAGs that do not contain three pairwise overlapping clusters.
 Such DAGs are of particular interest, as they include important subclasses of phylogenetic networks, such as rooted phylogenetic trees and galled-trees.

 We close this paper with Section~\ref{sec:sum}, where we summarize the main results and provide open problems for future work.